-If your child has an Education, Health and Care Plan, and your query relates to eligibility e.g. to request transport or change your address on an existing transport or you need to update your contact details or your child/young person's medication details, then please call your allocated EHCP Coordinator in the Special Educational Needs and Disability Service on 01793 464641 and we will answer your query in 48-96 hours or email SendService@swindon.gov.uk.
+If your child has an Education, Health and Care Plan, and your query relates to eligibility e.g. to request transport or change your address on an existing travel arrangements or you need to update your contact details or your child/young person's medication details, then please call your allocated EHCP Coordinator in the Special Educational Needs and Disability Service on 01793 464641 and they will answer your query in 48-96 hours or email SENDService@swindon.gov.uk.
+You will also need to update the Council's Travel Team, details below

-If your query relates to the operational running of transport then please contact Passenger Transport on 01793 445500 or email educationtransport@swindon.gov.uk.
+If your query relates to the operational running of travel support, then please contact the relevant Travel Hub:

+• Email: travelsouth@swindon.gov.uk